Safe and Respectful Community

-- Director of Student Administration: If you have been sexually assaulted, please contact the UC Director of Student Administration for support, advice, and referral (02) 6201 2284.
+- Director of Student Life: If you have been sexually assaulted, please contact the UC Director of Student Life for support, advice, and referral (02) 6201 2284.

-- Welfare Service: the Welfare Officer can help guide you through any personal, financial or study issues through support, advice and referral to other internal and external agencies - call (02) 6206 8841.
+- Student Welfare: the Welfare Officer can help guide you through any personal, financial or study issues through support, advice and referral to other internal and external agencies - call (02) 6206 8841.

 - Multi-Faith Centre (MFC): The MFC Chaplaincy team offers pastoral care services to all staff and students.
 Pastoral care is provided in a safe and confidential environment.